JadeChan03/rag-qa-fullstack/README.md

    - Explore larger or more accurate embedding models to improve retrieval precision without compromising performance (a lightweight model was chosen largely due to the fact that this is a PoC).
 6. **Enhance Prompt Transparency**:
    - Explicitly provide the segment that prooves that generated answer, and a link to the full source document(s).
+7. **Leverage LangChain for Pipeline Simplification**:
+   - Integrate the LangChain framework to streamline the handling of document loading, embedding generation, vector database integration, and LLM interaction.
+   - Use LangChain's modular components to simplify the addition of new features, such as prompt templates, memory for chatbots, and tool chaining.
+   - This would reduce development overhead and improve maintainability as the system scales.